strncat/strncat.github.io/_posts/2019-07-12-binary-heaps.markdown

 <hr>
 <!------------------------------------------------------------------------------------>
 <br>
-<b>6 Building a Max-Heap (Proof of Correctness)</b>
+<b>Building a Max-Heap (Proof of Correctness)</b>
 <br>
 <br>
 Why should we believe that build_max_heap works?
-This is going to be exactly what it's in CLRS (my notes for myself to quickly remember).
+This is going to be exactly what's in CLRS (my notes for myself to quickly remember).
 We'll show that it works by proving that the following loop invariant is maintained prior to the first iteration, before each iteration and when the loop terminates.

 | At the start of each iteration of the for loop in build_max_heap, each node $$i+1, i+2, ..., n$$ is the root of a max_heap. |